The BIG 3-0.

-12. Prepare for the Unexpected with Supplemental Insurance
+15. Prepare for the Unexpected With Supplemental Insurance

 In addition to other types of insurance, make sure that you consider the possible need for supplemental insurance.
 If you are concerned that you will become disabled and unable to make a living, short-term or long-term, you need disability insurance.

 Since I’m the primary breadwinner, we took out a long-term disability policy on myself.
 If I was no longer to work, we would receive over $4,000 a month.

 I’m also looking into dental insurance with an orthodontics rider since my sons will doubtless need braces (mommy and daddy also had braces).

 Take stock of your needs and consider supplemental policies.